mienaikoe/ziyu/Chapters/Chapter6.md

 "Fajro.
 Did you put Liffa up to this?"

 "Absolutely not.
-This was her idea, and I helped her along."
+This was hae idea, and I helped hae along."

-"Well I hope you're happy seeing her locked up like this."
+"Well I hope you're happy seeing hae locked up like this."

 "These are dark times indeed.
 We need more selfless heroes like Liffa here who transcend the law for the greater good of the world."